ardeora-cmu/lab9-MapReduceAndSpark/README.md

 If your number is 98 then your login ID is student098.
 If you number is 102 then your login ID is student102.

+Your initial password will be provided in class.

 Here are two links to examine what is going on on the cluster:

 Overview of the cluster: